ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

 **Data Truncation**

-When the returned number of entities (number of rows) is too large (> 100K), state APIs truncate the output data to ensure system stability.
+When the returned number of entities (number of rows) is too large (> 100K), state APIs truncate the output data to ensure system stability
-(When this happens, there's no way to choose truncated data.)
-When truncation happens it is communicated through Python's ``warnings`` module.
+(when this happens, there's no way to choose truncated data).
+When truncation happens it is informed through Python's ``warnings`` module.

 **Garbage Collected Resources**